JGCRI/pygcam/pygcam/doc/runProject.md

 values are appended, i.e., `replace="0"`.
 Setting `replace="1"` causes the
 project values to replace the default values.

-* `evaluate` indicates whether to perform variable substitution on the
+* `eval` indicates whether to perform variable substitution on the
 <text> values when writing the temporary file, as is done before executing
 <step> commands.
 By default, `evaluate="1"`, i.e., variable substitution
 is performed.
-Disable this by specifying `evaluate="0"`.
+Disable this by specifying `evaluate="0"`, e.g., if part of your text might be confused for a variable reference.

 For example,